-Chilled Peach Soup
+Chilled Peach Soup-A Summer Treat

 Despite the humidity of the midwest and the heat of the afternoons, I love this time of year—the long days, the bright sunshine, the perfect temps in the morning and evenings… it’s wonderful!
 I love getting up a little earlier on weekends to go downtown to the city farmers’ market, wandering through the long stalls overflowing with fresh fruits and veggies, cheerful flowers, fragrant herbs, and tempting baked goods.
-It’s one of my favorite ways to spend a Saturday morning, and with peaches in season and temperatures rising, it’s definitely time for refreshing chilled soups!
+It’s one of my favorite ways to spend a Saturday morning, and with peaches in season and temperatures rising, it’s definitely time for refreshing chilled peach soup!

 This recipe actually started years ago, when Cory and I stumbled upon a peach soup somewhere on the internet.
 At that time, cold and fruit-based soups were pretty foreign to us, having only had the ridiculously tasty watermelon gazpacho my dad makes each summer (seriously, it’s magical, and it’s one of those defining dishes I look forward to each year).
 Since then, we’ve added several fruity soups to our repertoire, and I always love finding or creating new ones!

 After searching through our stash of disorganized recipe cards and torn-out magazine pages (some day I’ll digitize them all… it’s on my project list, I swear!), I finally found my scribbled copy of the original recipe, and I realized that we’d have to make some changes in order to feel comfortable eating this all season long.
 It was loaded up with whole milk, cream or half and half, and way more sugar than I felt was necessary with the deliciously ripe peaches we’ve been picking up, and I remembered that it felt much more like a rich dessert than the fruity side I was wanting… so I tinkered with it, making it dairy free for me and allowing the peaches to shine.